Sequences of Bivariate Bicycle Codes from Covering Graphs: Searching for Cover Codes

-We have proven that $k_h \geq k$ when $h$ is odd, but we conjecture that the number of logical qubits of a cover code is never less than that of the base code irrespective of $h$.
-We have empirically observed this to be the case for all instances checked.
-In Table \ref{tab:numbers-of-covers}, we show $k_h$ for all unique instances of cover codes up to $h=5$ for the $[[72,12,6]]$, $[[18,8,2]]$ and $[[14,6,2]]$ base codes (see Tables \ref{tab:k-12-codes}-\ref{tab:k-6-codes} for polynomials) and find that $k_h \geq k$ is always satisfied.
-The data in Table \ref{tab:numbers-of-covers} were gathered by brute forcing searching all unique instances of valid cover codes for a given base code, with $\tilde{l},\tilde{m}$ chosen to match the instances in Tables \ref{tab:k-12-codes}-\ref{tab:k-6-codes}.
-If the number of logical qubits of the cover code increases, we observe that it is often, but not always, because the cover is trivial in the sense that the cover consists of multiple disconnected copies of a smaller code.
+In Table \ref{tab:numbers-of-covers}, we show $k_h$ for all unique instances of cover codes up to $h=5$ for the $[[72,12,6]]$, $[[18,8,2]]$ and $[[14,6,2]]$ base codes (see Tables \ref{tab:k-12-codes}-\ref{tab:k-6-codes} for polynomials).
+By unique codes, we mean all codes with polynomials that are inequivalent as described above (recall that check polynomials related by monomial multiplication are equivalent).
+The data in Table \ref{tab:numbers-of-covers} were gathered by brute-force searching over all unique instances of valid cover codes for a given base code with $\tilde{l},\tilde{m}$ chosen to match the instances in Tables \ref{tab:k-12-codes}-\ref{tab:k-6-codes}.
+If the number of logical qubits of the cover code increases, we observe that it is often, but not always, because the cover is trivial in the sense that the cover consists of multiple disconnected Tanner graphs i.e. multiple separate, smaller codes.
+The disconnected Tanner graphs may or may not be copies of the base Tanner graph.
+In Tables \ref{tab:increasing-k-codes-wt-6} and \ref{tab:increasing-k-codes-wt-8} we show examples of non-trivial cover codes where $k_h > k$.